somthn0somthn/rust-adts/README.md

 # rust-functional-adts

-This repository dives into the exploration and implementation of algebraic data types of functional languages like Haskell in Rust.
-Starting with Semigroups, it aims to span Monoids, Functors, and everything you'd expect.
-The main objective is to elucidate these mathematical concepts via idiomatic Rust code - and later to implement similar concepts in Cairo, a rust-based smart contract language on Starknet, as possible.
+This repository dives into the emulation of algebraic data types of functional languages like Haskell in Rust.
+The basic trait type is taken from this amazing project by [edmundsmith](https://gist.github.com/edmundsmith/855fcf0cb35dd467c29a9350481f0ecf).
+This project's clever plug + unplug method is built upon to explore basic functional programming design types that are hopefully applicable across Rust-based DSLs, including the modern Starknet Cairo language.
+This repository represents an initial Rust-implementation upon which a Cairo version may be based.

 A generous exploratory grant by StarkWare has helped make this possible.